 - For students who experience clashes in lectures both in online and offline classes caused by temporary class schedule changes due to the lecturer postponing/shifting the schedule, the student is advised to take the fixed scheduled class and submit the conflicting lecture in the Undergraduate Program Lecture Services.

-- Students who submit attendance claims or fingerprint claim forms beyond the scheduled time will not be processed and the actual attendance data is considered correct.
+- Students who submit attendance claims or fingerprint claim forms after the scheduled time will not be processed, and the actual attendance data will be considered correct.

 - Students must attach valid supporting documents when submitting an attendance claim or fingerprint claim form.
 The Undergraduate Academic Office will verify the application and may reject the application if there are insufficient supporting documents.